Integration

 Is Splunk HEC a built-in LoadStrike sink?

 Yes.
-The public docs describe Splunk HEC as a built-in reporting sink for eligible plans and explain how the sink is configured.
+The docs describe Splunk HEC as a built-in reporting sink for Business and Enterprise and explain how the sink is configured.

 Yes.
-The public downloads include a Splunk HEC JSON template plus the shared observability asset guide.
+The downloads include a Splunk HEC JSON template plus the shared observability asset guide.

 What should I read after this page?